 {\bf Balanced sampling:} To generate training and development sets, we first set the maximum number of digits $D$ and then create each example as follows:\ We first sample $d$ from $[2, D]$ and then independently sample [number1] and [number2] from $[10^{d-1},10^{d} - 1]$.
 We then compute the answer according to the operation (i.e., either addition or subtraction).
 This method ensures that the set will have a roughly equal proportion of $d$-digit numbers, where $d \in [2, D]$.

-{\bf Random sampling:} To generate test sets, we sample [number1] and [number2] independently from $[0, 10^{D-1}]$.
-This results in approximately 90\% of the numbers having $D$-digits, 9\% having $D-1$-digits, and so on.
-This unbalanced set is intentional and aims at evaluating models on the largest numbers it was trained on.
-We study how different sampling methods influence the model performance in Appendix~\ref{section:out_of_distribution}.
+{\bf Random sampling:} To generate test sets, we sample [number1] and [number2] independently from $[0, 10^D - 1]$.
+This results in approximately 90\% of the numbers having $D$-digits, 9\% having $(D-1)$-digits, and so on.
+This unbalanced set aims at evaluating models on the largest numbers it was trained on.
+We study how different sampling methods influence model effectiveness in Appendix~\ref{section:out_of_distribution}.

-Since each example is independently sampled, there is a chance that a pair of numbers will occur both in the training and test sets.
-However, this is very unlikely when dealing with large numbers.
-For extrapolation experiments, this never happens by design.

-{\bf Regular vs.\ inverse orders:} Auto-regressive models such as the ones used in this work generate the output sequence token by token.
-Thus, to produce the first digit of the answer, which is the most significant one, the model has to perform all the carry operations.
-In the addition example from above, to produce the first digit ``2'', the model has to perform the carry operation for the unit digits (2 and 8), and then the carry for the decimal digits (5 and 4).
-Hence, the model has to perform the digit-wise addition (or subtraction) of all the digits in the question before generating the first digit of the answer.
-We call this generation order ``regular''.

-Another way to produce an answer is by generating the least significant digits first.
-This order is perhaps easier to learn than the ``regular'' order because to decode each digit, the model only needs to add (or subtract) single digits and check if the previous digit-wise operation had a carry.
-We call this generation order ``inverse''.
-We compare models trained on these two orders in Section~\ref{section:interpolation_extrapolation}.

 {\bf Metric:} Our metric is accuracy.
 That is, the model receives a score of one if its output matches the target output exactly.
 Otherwise, it receives a score of zero.